 (d) No private provider may share any office or classroom with any other provider unless the same person owns both.

 (e) All private provider offices, classrooms and ranges shall be located within the state of Ohio.

 (3) The private provider's office meets the following standards:

-(a) Has adequate space to maintain the required records;
+(a) Has adequate space and computer systems to securely maintain the required records for four years;